bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - Describe a time when stakeholder feedback led to a significant change in a project.
 How did you handle the change?
 - What strategies do you use to encourage stakeholder participation in review sessions?

-### Stay on top of changes

-Managing changes effectively is crucial for keeping the project on track.
-This involves using project management tools, conducting risk assessments, and adapting based on feedback.

-- **Use project management tools:** Use project management tools (e.g. Jira) to track progress and identify any deviations from the plan.
-These tools provide a visual representation of tasks, timelines, and responsibilities.
-- **Conduct risk assessments:** Regularly assess risks to anticipate potential problems.
-Develop mitigation strategies to address these risks proactively.
-For example, if a key team member is likely to be unavailable, have a backup plan in place.
-- **Adapt based on feedback:** Be open to adjusting the project plan based on stakeholder feedback and external factors.
-This flexibility ensures that the project remains aligned with evolving needs and expectations.

-Questions to reflect:

-- How would you notify a client that a project is at risk of falling behind schedule due to unforeseen technical challenges?

 ### Manage expectations while progressing

 Effectively managing expectations helps in maintaining stakeholder satisfaction while ensuring the project progresses smoothly.

 - **Prioritize tasks:** Prioritize tasks based on their importance and impact on the project timeline.
 Allocate resources efficiently to ensure critical tasks are completed on time.
-- **Implement agile methods:** Use agile methodologies like Scrum or Kanban to maintain flexibility and momentum.
-These methods promote iterative progress and continuous improvement, allowing for regular reassessment and adaptation.
 - **Align with broader goals:** Ensure that immediate tasks are aligned with the broader goals of the project.
 This alignment provides a clear direction and purpose, enhancing coherence and focus.

 Tips and techniques:

-- **Use Priority Matrices:** Implement priority matrices to help prioritize tasks based on their importance and urgency.
+- **Use priority matrices:** Implement priority matrices to help prioritize tasks based on their importance and urgency.
-- **Set Clear Boundaries:** Clearly communicate what is feasible within the project scope and timelines to manage stakeholder expectations effectively.
+- **Set clear boundaries:** Clearly communicate what is feasible within the project scope and timelines to manage stakeholder expectations effectively.

 Questions to reflect:

 - How do you prioritize tasks when resources are limited and deadlines are tight?

-### Document and learn from each project

-Documentation and reflection are essential for continuous improvement.
-They help in capturing valuable insights and lessons learned from each project.

-- **Record decisions and changes:** Keep detailed records of all project decisions and changes, along with the reasons behind them.
-This documentation provides a clear trail and helps in understanding the project’s evolution.
-- **Conduct post-project reviews:** At the end of the project, conduct a thorough review to analyze what worked well and what didn’t.
-Identify key successes and areas for improvement.
-- **Share insights:** Share the insights gained from the project review with your team and stakeholders.
-This knowledge sharing helps in refining future projects and avoiding past mistakes.

-Tips and techniques:

-- **Use Project Diaries:** Keep project diaries with decisions, challenges, and learnings in real-time.

-Questions to reflect:

-- What methods do you use to document project decisions and changes?
-Why is thorough documentation important?

 ### Use technology to enhance oversight and tracking

 Leveraging technology enhances oversight and tracking, making it easier to manage projects efficiently and transparently.

 - **Centralize tracking:** Use project management software to centralize the tracking of activities and communications.
-Tools like Asana, Monday.com, or Basecamp can provide a single source of truth for the project’s progress.
+Tools like Jira can provide a single source of truth for the project’s progress.
-- **Use collaborative tools:** Use collaborative tools like Slack, Microsoft Teams, or Asana to facilitate efficient communication and collaboration.
+- **Use collaborative tools:** Use collaborative tools like Microsoft Teams or Slack to facilitate efficient communication and collaboration.
 These tools help in keeping everyone in the loop and enable real-time updates.
 - **Set up dashboards:** Create dashboards to monitor important metrics in real time.
 Dashboards provide a visual representation of key performance indicators (KPIs) and help in identifying trends and issues quickly.

 Questions to reflect: